walkenho/walkenho.github.io/_posts/2026-03-13-building-a-personal-cookbook-with-obsidian-and-claude.md

 ## Building the Claude Recipe Skill

 Once I had the cookbook index backbone, I needed to populate it with recipes.
-For this, I created a Claude recipe skill.
+For this, I created the following Claude recipe skill:

-This is how it looks like

 ````markdown
 ---